Echoes of Shakespeare curse as Omicron hits Macbeth cast

 One actor was admitted to hospital but discharged the following day, while a second was admitted today with breathing difficulties.

 All others are isolating at home and are expected to recover.
-All are believed to have the Omicron variant.
+All are understood to have the Omicron variant.

 It is believed the virus was contracted by an actor's family member when he attended the SoundSplash music festival in Hamilton last month.
 It then spread to the actor and some of the cast.